 PA speakers are designed to produce loud enough sound for prominent people to hear clearly.
 Manufacturers put a lot of effort into optimizing PA speakers to play louder with less distortion.

 They are focused on making these speakers sound precise.
-The Front of House mix engineer is responsible for using these PA speakers to make them sound balanced and accurate, regardless of where they are used.
+No matter where these PA speakers are used, it is up to the Front of House mix engineer to make sure they sound balanced and right.

 So, yes.
 Mixing them with PA speakers will make them sound great.
 They won’t say well mixed in other sound systems.

 Why PA Speakers Cannot Be Used as Studio Monitor